Imperial Bank of Canada

-The Imperial Bank of Canada was a Canadian bank based in Toronto, Ontario, during the late 19th century and early 20th century.
+The Imperial Bank of Canada was a Canadian bank that operated from 1873 to 1961.
+In 1961, Imperial merged with the Canadian Bank of Commerce to become the Canadian Imperial Bank of Commerce.

 History

 It was founded in 1873 as the Imperial Bank in Toronto by Henry Stark Howland, former vice president of the Canadian Bank of Commerce.
 The bank became the Imperial Bank of Canada in 1874.

 In 1875, the president of the Imperial Bank of Canada was H.S.
 Howland, founder of the original Imperial Bank.
 The bank had a capital of $1,000,000 and the head office was located on Wellington Street in Toronto, Ontario.